jason-weirather/pythologist/README.md

 Pythologist provides tools for 1) reading exports from InForm software into a common storage format, and 2) analyzing image data where cells have been segemented and annotated.

 Pythologist is based on **IrisSpatialFeatures** https://github.com/gusef/IrisSpatialFeatures (C.D.
-Carey, ,D. Gusenleitner, M. Lipshitz.
-Blood.
+Carey, ,D. Gusenleitner, M. Lipshitz, et al. Blood.
 2017) https://doi.org/10.1182/blood-2017-03-770719, and is implemented in the python programming language.

 Features this software add are: